EDUCBA

 You can download this COLUMNS -Formula -Excel- Template here – COLUMNS -Formula -Excel- Template

-Example #1- How to use COLUMNS Function in Excel
+Example #1- How to use the COLUMNS Function in Excel

-There is some data given in a table in Sheet1, so a user wants to count how many numbers columns are there in the table.
+Some data is given in a table in Sheet 1, so a user wants to count the number of columns in the table.

 Let’s see how the COLUMNS Function can solve this problem.